Ritu Raj: Wag Hotels

 Following Avasta, Raj was a partner with the information technology consulting firm Accenture.
 He was away from home and his dog frequently.
 This was the inspiration behind his venture Wag Hotels, a California-based line of luxury hotel for dogs and cats.
 In 2005, Wag opened its first location in West Sacramento.
 The company also operates Wag Store, a hotel-affiliated store.
 In 2007, Wag opened a location in San Francisco.
 In June 2007, the company also bought a stake in the Modesto-based pet quarterly publication, Wag Magazine.

 Other Ventures

 In 2010, Raj co-founded OrchestratorMail, and serves as the company's CEO.
 An application that works on top of an existing user's email platform, OrchestratorMail organizes email into a set of categories.
 Users then use this differentiation to determine what emails to reply to first.

-From 2011-2012, Raj was an Entrepreneur in Residence at Spring Ventures, LLC, a venture capital firm in San Francisco.
+From 2011 to 2012, Raj was an Entrepreneur in Residence at Spring Ventures, LLC, a venture capital firm in San Francisco.
 While there, he helped launch SideCar, a ride-sharing app that connects drivers with people looking for rides.
 In exchange, passengers can give drivers a financial donation.
 The apps were initially banned, however new regulations have since allowed them to operate.

 In 2012, Raj co-founded Objectiveli with Jonathan Yankovich.
 Objectiveli is a web application designed for companies to set and manage objectives and goals and track the outcomes in real-time.

+Artistic career

+Ritu Raj began painting in 2020 during the COVID lockdowns in San Francisco, and began to paint on increasingly larger canvases and moved his practice to Phoenix, Arizona.
+His improvisational abstract art is based in various inspirations, such as the philosophy of Heidegger.
+Raj became a full time fine artist in 2024, after founding RituStudio in 2022.
+He has stated of his work that, “In my creative process, I let my intuition guide me, allowing images in my mind to take on a life of their own on the canvas.
+Foregoing sketches, I allow the colors to form their language - dynamic, unrestricted, and honest.
+This approach, coupled with my relentless pursuit of experimentation and medium exploration, gives my work a unique touch that defies pattern or style.”